furechan/mintalib/README.md

 This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
 The library is built around `numpy` arrays and offers a variety of interfaces for `pandas` and `polars` dataframes and series.

 > [!NOTE]
-> This project is experimental and the interface is likely to change.
+> This project is experimental and the interface can change.

 ## Interfaces